rixment/rixment.github.io/index.md

 ### Rocket Craze - Android

+**About**<br>
-**About** Arcade based game where the player builds and fly the rocket.
+Arcade based game where the player builds and fly the rocket.
 The aim of the game is to reach the Moon by successively upgrading rocket's components after each flight.<br>

+**Description**<br>
-**Description** Creation of the game involved vast set of skills from different areas of expertise.
+Creation of the game involved vast set of skills from different areas of expertise.
 Every aspect of the game was solely created by me - starting from such a rudimentary elements as physics based movement, spatial partitioning algorithms and shader's rendering and ending up at design of graphical elements, UI behaviour and creation of music.

 Putting it all together was quite a feat involving countless hours of hard work and resulted with over 1 million downloads at Google Play Store.

+**Technologies**<br>
-**Technologies** Android SDK, Android Studio, Java 1.8 (JDK8), OpenGL ES 2.0, Google Admob, Billing, Firebase, Git, GIMP
+Android SDK, Android Studio, Java 1.8 (JDK8), OpenGL ES 2.0, Google Admob, Billing, Firebase, Git, GIMP

 <p align="center"><img src="./rocketcraze/img/001.png" width="250"> <img src="./rocketcraze/img/001.gif" width="250"> <img src="./rocketcraze/img/003.png" width="250"></p>